jreisinger/jreisinger.github.io/cv.md

 years).
 I have written many small to medium sized scripts and couple of larger programs.
 My preferred technologies are Linux (Debian) and Perl, although I try to practice the "right tool for the job" philosophy.
-I am not bad at managing simpler projects and communicating with technical and non-technical folks.
+I am not bad at managing smaller projects and communicating with technical and non-technical folks.

 Work Experience
 ---------------